dottedmag/dottedmag.net/src/blog/libvirt-14-pcie-devices.md

 has to reserve I/O ports for itself.
 There is no dynamic range allocation in PCI, so any bridge has to reserve the I/O ports on power on.

-Moreover, PCI bridge specification says that I/O ports granularity is 4K, so every bridge has to allocate at least 4K of I/O ports to be able to handle a PCI card that requests as little as 1 port.
+Moreover, PCI bridge specification says that I/O ports reservation granularity is 4K, so every bridge has to allocate at least 4K of I/O ports to be able to handle a PCI card that requests as little as 1 port.

 PCI bridges were quite static hardware, so this was not a large consideration when the bridges were introduced.
 Several 4096 blocks were allocated out of 65536